Foreign policy of the Biden administration: Trade and economic strategies

-Some geoeconomics experts see an acceleration of the US–China rivalry as "inevitable" given the tensions manifested openly in the last months of 2022 and early 2023.
-In a series of interviews with BBC News and Asharq News, Nicolas Firzli, director of the EU ASEAN Centre, argued that "Cold War 2 with China [was] part of the Biden Doctrine, and the only remaining point of convergence between Biden and a Republican–dominated Congress [...]
+Some geoeconomics experts saw an acceleration of the US–China rivalry as "inevitable" given the tensions manifested openly in the last months of 2022 and early 2023.
+Nicolas Firzli, director of the EU ASEAN Centre, argued that "Cold War 2 with China [was] part of the Biden Doctrine, and the only remaining point of convergence between Biden and a Republican–dominated Congress [...]
 January 2023 is the moment when things crystalized irreversibly".

-In an April 2023 speech delivered at Johns Hopkins SAIS, Treasury Secretary Janet Yellen said of US-China economic relations: "The United States will assert ourselves when our vital interests are at stake.
+In April 2023, Treasury Secretary Janet Yellen said of U.S.-China economic relations: "The United States will assert ourselves when our vital interests are at stake.
 But we do not seek to 'decouple' our economy from China's.
 A full separation of our economies would be disastrous for both countries.
 It would be destabilizing for the rest of the world.
 Rather, we know that the health of the Chinese and U.S. economies is closely linked.
 A growing China that plays by the rules can be beneficial for the United States.
 For instance, it can mean rising demand for U.S. products and services and more dynamic U.S. industries."

-In a December 2023 speech delivered at the US-China Business Council marking its 50th anniversary, Yellen reiterated: "I and other U.S. officials have repeatedly stated that the United States does not seek to decouple from China.
+In December 2023, Yellen reiterated: "I and other U.S. officials have repeatedly stated that the United States does not seek to decouple from China.
 This would be damaging to both our economies and would have negative global repercussions."

-In May 2024, President Biden directed a series of tariff increases on Chinese imports to counteract "unfair trade practices", effective over the next few years.
-Starting in 2024, tariffs on steel and aluminum will rise from 0–7.5% to 25%.
-Similarly, tariffs on ship-to-shore cranes and lithium-ion EV batteries will increase to 25%, and for solar cells, the rate will jump to 50%.
-The tariff on electric vehicles will see a significant rise to 100%.
-By 2025, semiconductor tariffs will escalate from 25% to 50%.
+In May 2024, Biden directed a series of tariff increases on Chinese imports to counteract "unfair trade practices", effective over the next few years.
+Starting in 2024, tariffs on steel and aluminum rose from 0–7.5% to 25%.
+Similarly, tariffs on ship-to-shore cranes and lithium-ion EV batteries increased to 25%, and for solar cells, the rate jumped to 50%.
+The tariff on electric vehicles saw a significant rise to 100%.
+By 2025, semiconductor tariffs escalated from 25% to 50%.
 Additional increases will occur in 2026, including tariffs on non-EV lithium-ion batteries and critical minerals like natural graphite and permanent magnets, all set to rise to 25%.
-Furthermore, medical products such as syringes and needles will see an increase to 50%, and rubber medical gloves will rise to 25% by 2026, alongside other personal protective equipment increasing to 25% in 2024.
-These adjustments are aimed at protecting American industries from China's competitive economic practices.
+Furthermore, medical products such as syringes and needles will see an increase to 50%, and rubber medical gloves will rise to 25% by 2026, alongside other personal protective equipment which increased to 25% in 2024.
+These adjustments were aimed at protecting American industries from China's competitive economic practices.